-The course web site has multiple resources available to enhance your learning experience: templates and videos on how to approach and solve exercises and problems.
-Every week there is a tutorial session offered by the course.
-Also there are PASS sessions organized and managed by the New College (Atkinson 104).
+The course website has multiple resources available to enhance your learning experience such as templates and videos on how to approach and solve exercises and problems.
+Every week there are two tutorial sessions offered by the course (each tutorial has the same coverage).
+Also, there are PASS sessions organized and managed by the New College (Atkinson 104).